-Advanced geometry modeling, automatic mesh generation, and parallel computing provide the basic building blocks for an integrated system.
-Figures 16 and 17 illustrate the way in which a numerical wind tunnel might evolve from current techniques to a fully integrated numerical design environment.
-Figure 16 is representative of current practice, both at the NASA Ames National Aerodynamic Simulation system, and at the Japanese National Aeronautical Laboratory's Numerical Wind Tunnel.
-The massive data-handling activities in the lefthand box are human intensive.
-In the advanced system shown in Figure 17, many of these tasks have been automated and transferred to the right-hand box of numerically intensive activities.
-An advanced system should also eventually provide for optimization and multi-disciplinary analysis.
+Advanced geometry modelling, automatic mesh generation and parallel computing provide the basic building blocks for a integrated system.
+Figures 6 and 7 illustrate the way in which a numerical wind tunnel might evolve from current techniques to a fully integrated numerical design environment.
+Figure 6 is representative of current practice, both at the NASA Ames National Aerodynamic Simulation (NAS) system, and at the Japanese National Aeronautical Laboratory's Numerical Wind Tunnel (NWT).
+The massive data handling activities in the left hand box are human intensive.
+In the advanced system shown in Figure 7 many of these tasks have been automated and transferred to the right hand box of numerically intensive activities.
+An advanced system should also eventually provide for optimization and multidisciplinary analysis.
 Adjoint methods based on control theory can provide the capability of aerodynamic shape optimization with quite moderate computational costs.
-Effective design optimization must, however, account for tradeoffs in the complete system.
-The design of a wing, for example, must include tradeoffs between drag, structure weight, fuel volume, takeoff, and landing field lengths, the need to retract the undercarriage, and gate-width restrictions.
-As a first step multi-disciplinary analysis requires the linkage of the relevant disciplines through a uniform integrated database.
+Effective design optimization must, however, account for trade-offs in the complete system.
+The design of a wing, for example must include trade-offs between drag, structure weight, fuel volume, take-off and landing field lengths, the need to retract the undercarriage, and gate width restrictions.
+Multidisciplinary analysis requires as a first step the linkage of the relevant disciplines through a uniform integrated database.
 This will provide the basis for a tighter coupling where it is needed.
-For example, integrated aerodynamic and structural analysis would allow engineers to take early account of aeroelastic effects, such as structural deflection under aerodynamic load, which vary as the weight changes with fuel burnoff.
+For example, integrated aerodynamic and structural analysis would allow engineers to take early account of aeroelastic effects, such as structural deflection under aerodynamic load which vary as the weight changes with fuel burn-off.